H4rliquinn/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Prop drilling.
+Having to specifically pass each prop through every intermediary level which bloats the code and lowers readability.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Store is the single source of truth for all state in the application that might need to be used by other components.
+Any info that affects the presentation of the App should be immutably stored there.
+Actions are dispatched to update the state.
+Reducers are used to process the incoming actions and replace the state with a new one.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is local to a single component and won't need to affect the rest of the app, such as holding form values.
+Application state is where all information relevant to presenting the App to the user is kept, it's the purpose of the store in Redux.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      Thunk allows us to make Action calls asynchronously by returning a function from a function.
+It requires more action creators to follow the different states the promise can be in, from attempting, to success or failure.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      They're really just different.
+If there's only a few values to pass around, I'd probably just use Context and props for a quick and easy setup.
+For any serious application, though, it'd have to be Redux, so much power there once the framework is set up.

 ## Project Set Up